kanddo-studio/prototype-02/README.md

 - Add player sprites and animations
 - Optimize pathfinding for larger grids with object pooling
 - Implement diagonal movement support
 - Introduce UI for error feedback and game status
-- Check out the previous iteration: [prototype-01](https://github.com/link-to-prototype-01)

 ## **7. License**
 This project is licensed under the **MIT License**.